 Mr. Wieser received 50% of his annual incentive compensation based on the results of the Global Rolled Products group performance.
-The plan design for the Global Rolled Products group pind id not have deferred capital expenditures reducing the results and LME and currency were not held constant because those factors are not material to the results of this group.
+The plan design for the Global Rolled Products group is identical to the plan design for the corporate plan except that the Global Rolled Products group plan did not have deferred capital expenditures reducing the results and LME and currency were not held constant because those factors are not material to the results of this group.
 The free cash flow target was \$375 million and the results were \$586 million, resulting in a maximum 160% payout.
 The safety total recordable incident rate target was 1.16 and the result was 1.28 resulting in a 5% payout, however the Compensation and Benefits Committee exercised its discretion to reduce this component to 2.5% due to the existence of two fatalities in plants within this group.
 The diversity goals of 12.5% to 24.3% representation of women and U.S. minorities in professional and managerial positions resulted in representation ranging from 12.4% to 24.1%, for a payout of 11%, above the 10% target.
 The total calculated award for this group was 178.5% of target.